markmelvin/pySaleae/readme.txt

 the data coming in at the raw rate off the analyzer (many megabytes per second) the analyzer needs to be written in Cython.
 Python is just too slow.
 But it is actually pretty impressive what Cython can accomplish.
-It allows you to write most of the code in a "Pythonic" way, while do the heavy number crunching in C/C++ under the covers.
-Unfortunately this means that you need to compile your analyzer into an extension module (.pyd file), but since you already have made it this far, the hard work is done.
-Also, Cython is a great way for making Python extension modules (.pyd files) that are fully accessible from your Python modules essentially for free.
+It allows you to write most of the code in a "Pythonic" way, while doing the heavy number crunching in C/C++ under the covers.
+Unfortunately this means that you need to compile your analyzer into an extension module (.pyd file), but since you have already made it this far, the hard work is done.
+Also, Cython is a great way for making Python extension modules (.pyd files) that are fully accessible from your Python code essentially for free.

 To this end, I have included a very simple analyzer that ...